XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 Your code should have errors now, because the type of `safeParse` has changed.

-Add the code to handle the error case and allow TypeScripts flow typing to narrow the type down to the success case:
+Add the code to handle the error case and allow TypeScript's flow typing to narrow the type down to the success case:

 ```typescript
 const uploadRequest = UploadRequestSchema.safeParse(request);